 Graduate Studies @ the Center

-Graduate seminars are held in the Center’s Reading Room and Cheney Room; each year the Center hosts a Graduate Student Conference, organized by the students, for young scholars from around the world.
+Graduate seminars are held in the Center’s Reading Room and Cheney Room.
+Each year the Center hosts a Graduate Student Conference, organized by the students, for young scholars from around the world.
 The Five College Faculty Seminars in Renaissance Studies bring noted academics from other universities to the Center to speak and meet informally with graduate students.

 About the Center

-The Massachusetts Center for Renaissance Studies occupies the grounds of the former 28-acre estate of Winthrop Saltonstall Dakin, a local attorney, and his wife, Janet Wilder Dakin, the youngest sister of the playwright Thornton Wilder.
+The Arthur F. Kinney Center for Renaissance Studies occupies the grounds of the former 28-acre estate of Winthrop Saltonstall Dakin, a local attorney, and his wife, Janet Wilder Dakin, the youngest sister of the playwright Thornton Wilder.
 The research institute and classrooms are housed in their brick home built in the style of a Renaissance cottage in Shakespeare's Warwickshire.
 It is also the site for conferences, seminars, lectures, dramatic performances, and concerts.

 For contact information and directions to the Center click here.